ABOUT FETHIYE REGION

 HISARONU & OVACIK

 The hillside resort of Ovacik and its lively neighbour Hisaronu straddle the mountain road leading from Fethiye to Oludeniz.
-Lying in the foothills of the majestic Babadag Mountain, both areas are a firm favourites with holiday makers and property investors owing to the close proximity to one of Turkeys finest beaches and the wide choice of recreational activities, restaurants, private villas and apartments on offer.
+Lying in the foothills of the Babadag Mountain, both areas are a firm favourite with holiday makers and property investors owing to the close proximity to one of Turkeys finest beaches and the wide choice of recreational activities, restaurants, private villas and apartments on offer.

 TRANSPORT LINKS TO/FROM FETHIYE REGION

 Airports – Dalaman International Airport is within an easy 45 minute drive from most Fethiye locations.
-It provides regular direct flights to most UK and popular European destinations throughout the summer months and via Istanbul off season.
+It provides regular direct flights to most UK and European destinations throughout the summer months and via Istanbul off season.